eclipse-hono/hono/site/documentation/content/concepts/tenancy.md

 Please refer to the [Tenant API]({{< relref "/api/tenant" >}}) to find out which protocol adapter properties are configurable on a tenant level.
-The number of such properties may grow during further development of Hono.

 ## AMQP 1.0 Endpoints